Grahic: NZ Herald, 2018

 Horace Arthur Trenchard was born at Lower Hutt on the 5th March 1912, the only child of Mary Celia and Horace Arthur Trenchard.
 Horace's father died before he was born and Horace was subsequently named after his father.

 Some time after this the Trenchard’s came to live in the Johnsonville area, as Horace was enrolled at Johnsonville Primary School in 1919.
 It is known that the Trenchard’s bought a house on the main road in Glenside and lived there.
 This is now the address of 219 Middleton Road.
 The family became very close friends to the Stebbings.
-The year Horace left New Zealand to train in the Royal Air Force, the Trenchard’s house was purchased by Len and Molly Stebbings to be their first marital home.
+The year Horace left New Zealand to train in the Royal Air Force, the Trenchard’s house was purchased by Len and Mollie Stebbings to be their first marital home.

 The following information is obtained from Horace’s application, in February 1937, to take up a Commission in the Royal Air Force.
 At the time Horace provides his address as Glenside, Johnsonville until March 30 1937.